pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a Single-Page Application (SPA), using an MVVM pattern.
 This app consists of front-end html, css, javascript.
 The intent is to use ajax calls to a server web api (server-side code not written yet).
-Feel free to update this app on a code editor of choice; no heavy development environment is necessary.
+Use your editor editor of choice; no heavy development environment is necessary.

 Each SPA page is located in the [pages directory](/app/pages).
 A page url consists of a #hash, such as, #about for the "about" page.